 Greetings from Fifth Grade!

-This year fourth and fifth graders are conducting independent research projects.
+This year, in conjunction with Learning Pathways, the fifth (and fourth) graders have been conducting an independent study project.
 An independent study is a student-centered project that involves students working individually to investigate self-selected topics.
 These topics are connected to the curriculum and the students' personal interests.
 Differentiating the curriculum remains at the center of our new initiative – Learning Pathways.
-Independent study is the most effective strategy to use in addressing the needs of all learners in the group.
+An independent study project is the most effective strategy to use in addressing the needs of all learners in the group.
 It provides an opportunity for students to study topics of interest in-depth while learning and practicing a variety of skills.

-Independent study aims to:• Develop in-depth understanding of a topic.• Provide an opportunity to develop independent learning and research skills• Develop self-directed learners who can investigate real-life problems in areas ofinterest and value to them• Introduce students to the techniques of organizing, researching and presenting theresults of their studies• Stimulate critical thinking and logical analysis• Develop individual abilities and initiative
+The goal of having the student's conduct an independent study project was to:• Develop in-depth understanding of a topic• Provide an opportunity to develop independent learning and research skills• Develop self-directed learners who can investigate real-life problems in areas ofinterest and value to them• Introduce students to the techniques of organizing, researching and presenting the results of their studies• Stimulate critical thinking and logical analysis• Develop individual abilities and initiative